nabildroid/automation/README.md

 ## Todos

-- [x]  pull up all completed tasks from TickTick and add the to your daily journal as a blocks
+- [ ] **In Progress** API that expose all the tech notes (blogs) from notion
+  > Notion doesn't yet support all the block types. for instance Quote is not supported
 - [ ]  Automate shortcut for uploading picture of the day

+- [ ]  sync together Notion Inbox DB & TickTick inbox ⇒ IFFF
+  - [ ]  periodically check for out-of-sync problems
+  - endpoint for statistis => google sheets => google data studio => android app web widget
+- ~~copy of Daiylo App~~
+- [ ]  pocket finished Reads ⇒ dedicated notion DB

+  > pocket doesn't provide an API for extracting highlights, so its kinda useless

+- [ ]  sync Twitter DB
+  - [ ]  twitter sync followers
+  - [ ]  tweets from phone
+  - [ ]  auto publish tweets
+- [ ]  PC pomodoro timer

+## Done

+- [x]  pull up all completed tasks from TickTick and add them to your daily journal as a blocks

-- [x]  add task to Notion Inbox ubuntu
+- [x]  add task to Notion Inbox ubuntu #1
   1. make a keyboard shortcut E.g. SUPER+Q that execute

       ```bash